-A further requirement for the library room is that it should be located where it is easily accessible to the greatest number of sion locati classi small or tw and should room size to se plus and men more any sche cent for be in Rea classrooms and adjacent to the study hall if possible.
+A further requirement for the library room is that it should be located where it is easily accessible to the greatest number of classrooms and adjacent to the study hall if possible.
 Future expansion and the least noise possible should be contributing factors in locating the library.